Partido para sa Demokratikong Reporma: 1998 elections: de Villa for President

 It was founded by former Defense Secretary Renato de Villa when he left the ruling Lakas after failing to get the nomination as the party's presidential candidate in the 1998 elections.
 He chose then Pangasinan governor Oscar Orbos as his running mate.
 The Lapiang Manggagawa (Workers' Party) forged an electoral alliance with Reporma for the 1998 elections, and the two parties contested in the elections as "Reporma–LM".
 However, De Villa and Orbos both lost to Joseph Estrada and Gloria Macapagal Arroyo, respectively.
 The alliance also failed to win seats in the 1998 Philippine Senate election.
 Haydee Yorac, Roy Señeres, and Rey Langit were among the candidates who failed to win a single seat in the Senate.

-2004 Elections: Joining Alyansa
+2004 Elections: Joining Aksyon's Alyansa

 In the 2004 elections, Reporma supported the candidacy of former Senator and Education Secretary Raul Roco from Aksyon Demokratiko, in which Reporma forged an electoral alliance with the forementioned party and PROMDI of Cebu under the name "Alyansa ng Pag-asa" (Alliance of Hope).

 The party won one out of 235 seats in the House of Representatives of the Philippines in the 2004 Philippine general election.
 The Lapiang Manggawa contested in the 2010 elections on their own, while Reporma has faded from the political scene.